-Newman Architects, PC is a collaborative design firm led by Joseph Schiffer, Richard Munday, Peter Newman, José A. Hernández, Steven Orlansky, and A. Brooks Fischer.
+Newman Architects, PC is a collaborative design firm led by Richard Munday, Peter Newman, José A. Hernández, Steven Orlansky, A. Brooks Fischer, and Joseph Schiffer.
 Newman Architects is based in New Haven, Connecticut in the heart of the Yale University Campus.
 Newman’s Washington, DC branch office is located in Georgetown, and supports our ability to serve our clients in the Mid-Atlantic region.

 Richard Munday graduated with a Bachelor of Architecture from the University of Adelaide after studying at both the University of Adelaide and the Royal Melbourne Institute of Technology (RMIT) in Australia.
 In Melbourne, he began publication of the architecture journal, 'Transition,' for which, as co‐publisher and editor for over four years, he received a 'Young Architects' Award from the Royal Australian Institute of Architects.
 While publishing 'Transition', Richard also taught in the school of architecture at RMIT, and was in private practice.